borisdayma/clip-jax/README.md

 # CLIP-JAX

-This repository is used to train custom [CLIP models](https://arxiv.org/abs/2103.00020) with JAX:
+This repository is used to train custom vision models with JAX:

 - custom model architectures
 - custom sharding strategies
-- training with constrastive loss or [chunked sigmoid loss](https://arxiv.org/abs/2303.15343)
+- training with constrastive loss such as [CLIP](https://arxiv.org/abs/2103.00020), [chunked sigmoid loss](https://arxiv.org/abs/2303.15343) or captioning loss such as [Cappa](https://arxiv.org/abs/2306.07915)
 - downstream fine-tuning

-TODO:

-- [ ] training with sequence packing per [NaViT](https://arxiv.org/abs/2307.06304)

 ## Installation